canjs/canjs/guides/ejs.md

-Due to constraints necessary for live binding to function, it is heavily encouraged to only have one line of JS code per pair of EJS tags in order to ensure that the correct scope is maintained.
+Due to constraints necessary for live binding to function, it is heavily encouraged to only have one line of JS code per pair of EJS tags in order to ensure that the correct viewModel is maintained.

 @codestart
 <% if(todos.attr('length') > 0) { %>